Weckmann Consort

 On the trail of Matthias Weckmann

-The Collegium Musicum, founded by Matthias Weckmann in 1660, gave him the opportunity - presumably in connection with obtaining Hamburg citizenship - to perform "the best things from Venice, Rome, Vienna, Munich, Dresden &c." every Thursday at the Domrempter.
+Alternating between sacred and secular music and repertoire from various countries, they follow the tradition of the city musicians of Weckmann's time, as the Collegium Musicum founded by Weckmann in 1660 gave him the opportunity to perform "the best things from Venice, Rome, Vienna, Munich, Dresden &c." every Thursday in the Domrempter.
 (Joh.
-Mattheson 1740).
+Mattheson, 1740).

 Upcoming concerts